2020 Northern Mariana Islands presidential caucuses: Candidates

 Several, if not all major candidates participating in the Democratic primaries had been planned for the caucus ballot in Northern Mariana, but with candidates successively withdrawing nationally, the official field for the caucus had been reduced to Joe Biden and Bernie Sanders by March 5 (ignoring the continued candidacy of representative Tulsi Gabbard, which played no role in national polls), with no write-in votes being allowed and an uncommitted option as the sole alternative.

 Results

 Republican caucus

-The 2020 Northern Mariana Islands Republican presidential caucus took place as a commonwealth party convention on March 15, 2020, in the Republican Party presidential primaries and caucuses for the 2020 presidential election.
+The 2020 Northern Mariana Islands Republican presidential caucus took place as a commonwealth party convention on March 15, 2020, in the Republican Party primaries and caucuses for the 2020 presidential election.
 It was a closed caucus, with the territory awarding 9 delegates, all bound to the winner of the presidential preference vote.
 Afterwards 6 delegates were individually elected, while the other 3 automatic delegates participated at the 2020 Republican National Convention as leaders of the CNMI Republican Party.
 The caucus unanimously voted to bind the 9 national delegates to incumbent President Donald Trump.